 When families get free tax help and big-time benefits like the child tax credit, it relieves financial stress and improves children’s health.
 We want to help our patients stay as healthy as possible -- whether that’s by offering a flu shot or helping families claim the benefits they deserve.
-There’s no catch -- the service is free for patients at BMC.
+There’s no catch -- the service is free for patients at BMC and the surrounding areas.
 We believe it’s that important.

 What do I need to file?